+The Company did not have any federal income tax expense as of March 31, 2019.
 The Company utilized its federal NOLs to offset its taxable income, but recorded a \$174 thousand alternative minimum income tax expense for the fiscal year ended March 31, 2018.
-A change in the tax legislation permitted the Company to record a deferred federal tax benefit related to its AMT credit in the amount of \$340 thousand.
-State and local income tax expenses were \$133 thousand and \$119 thousand, respectively, for the fiscal years ended March 31, 2018 and 2017.
+A change in the tax legislation permitted the Company to record a deferred federal tax benefit related to its AMT credit in the amount of \$340 thousand at March 31, 2018.
+As of March 31, 2019, the valuation allowance was reduced by \$170 thousand, the amount of the Company's AMT credits.
+State and local income tax expenses were \$133 thousand for the fiscal years ended March 31, 2019 and 2018.